Asset Readings & Route Stops

 Operator Rounds

 Operator rounds are the primary way readings are captured in Phase 1.
-Each checkpoint in a round specifies which readings to collect.
+Each route stop in a round specifies which readings to collect.

 See Operator Rounds for the full round workflow.